 Note 1 The link wire on the 230V installer room stat/timer connection gives a demand in conjunction with the timer option plug inside the timer option cover (located on the front of the new control box).

 Note 2 An optional 4 way screw terminal plug is available for the RHS installer connections as part of a number of option kits.
-(Including the opentherm harness and weather compensation kits)

 INSTALLER CONNECTIONS (LHS)